 Abingdon Press, an imprint of the United Methodist Publishing House, released Kathy’s debut novel, The Road to Mercy, in September 2012.
 In October 2019, Iron Stream Media released Deadly Commitment, the first book in The Deadly Secrets romantic suspense series.
-Deadly Commitment, the second book in the series, released October 2021.
+Deadly Connection, the second book in the series, released October 2021.
 Deadly Conclusion, the third and final book in the series, released November 1, 2022.
 All three books in The Deadly Secrets series are available in print, large print, and audio wherever books are sold.

 An American Christian Fiction Writers Genesis finalist in 2007 and category winner in the RWA/Faith Hope & Love Touched by Love in 2011, Kathy was included in Family Fiction magazine’s list of ‘five new voices encouraging and challenging the modern woman.’
 She was also a featured panelist at the 2012 Southern Festival of Books.

 Kathy is a member of American Christian Fiction Writers (ACFW), the Christian Authors Network (CAN), the Country Music Association (CMA), the Gospel Music Association (GMA), the Academy of Country Music (ACM), and the Americana Music Association (AMA), and a former member of National Academy of Recording Arts and Sciences (NARAS).
 She is also a former board member of the Tennessee Committee for Prevention of Child Abuse and the Nashville Entertainment Association, and a former volunteer board member of The Book Club Network.

 Writing to the Rhythm of a New Song